BobanL/better-auth-base-path/README.md

 ![alt text](assets/basePathNextConfig.png)

-Once `basePath` is added in both places, the auth flow will prompt you to login.
-Once you log in the callback url will still point to the default basePath.
-You will be redirected to something like this: `/api/auth/oauth2/callback/keycloak...` without any base path.
+Once `basePath` is added in nextConfig and authClient, the auth flow will prompt you to login as expected.
+Once you login, the callback url will still point to the default basePath (`/api/auth`) which is not available.
+For example, the redirect looks something like this: `/api/auth/oauth2/callback/keycloak...` without any base path.

 ![alt text](assets/basePathAuthClient.png)